 This is the current USD-ZAR mid-market exchange rate.
 The Total Cost of buying foreign currency in the above table is calculated as the sum of all fees and the exchange rate margin, which is the difference between the provider's exchange rate and the mid-market USD-ZAR exchange rate.

 Whenever you are researching a particular exchange rate you are actually interested in two currencies as the value of a currency must always be quoted relative to a second currency.

 So it follows that if you are determining the best time to transact, in this case the USD vs ZAR, you should pay attention to both United States Dollar and South African Rand news and forecasts.

-18-January-19: 2018 was a grim year for the rand: it lost 14 percent of its value against the US dollar, lost nearly 10 percent against the euro, and lost 4.4 percent against the Australian dollar.
+2018 was a grim year for the rand: it lost 14 percent of its value against the US dollar and lost nearly 10 percent against the euro.

 Sorry, our travel money calculators are currently only available for comparing exchange rates rates for buying foreign cash and travel money in Australia, Canada, France, Germany, Netherlands, New Zealand, United Kingdom and the USA.